Hard Miles (film): Production

 In June 2022, it was announced that Matthew Modine was cast in the film and that principal photography took place in Los Angeles and Lone Pine, California.
 In August 2022, it was announced that Sean Astin was cast in the film.

 Release

 Hard Miles had its world premiere at the Bentonville Film Festival on June 13, 2023.
 In July 2023, the film screened at Heartland Film Festival where it won the Jimmy Stewart Legacy award.
 It screened at Chicago International Film Festival, SCAD Savannah, Cinequest, and Newport Beach Film Festival in October 2023.
 The film also won audience awards at the Denver Film Festival the following month.

 In August 2023, it was announced that Blue Fox Entertainment acquired the rights to the film.

 The film was released theatrically in the United States on April 19, 2024.

 According to an announcement from Munro Film, ‘Hard Miles’ will be released on digital platforms including iTunes/Apple TV, Amazon, Sky Store, Virgin Media, Rakuten, Google Play, and Microsoft starting September 2, 2024.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 70 out of 100, based on four critics, indicating "generally favorable" reviews.